Cough In Pregnancy: Causes, Home Remedies And Treatment

 1. Adequate rest, sleep, water intake, and a healthy diet could improve immunity, helping your body recover from illnesses and mild cough.

-1. Certain over-the-counter (OTC) drugs and cough drops may also help treat cough and cold in pregnancy.
+1. Certain over-the-counter (OTC) drugs and cough drops during pregnancy may help treat cough and cold symptoms.
 However, avoid self-medication and consult your health care provider before taking any medications.

 The following are some medications that are safe for treating cough in pregnancy (1):